alexeygrigorev/mlwiki.org/index.php/Types_of_Data.md

 ---
-title: "Types of Data"
 layout: default
 permalink: /index.php/Types_of_Data
+tags:
+- data-models
+title: Types of Data
 ---

-# Types of Data

 ## Types of Data
 There are two types of data:
 - with data model: structured, know what to expect